ietf-wg-cellar/matroska-specification/notes.md

     (25 / 24) = ~ 1.04166666666666666667

 When writing a file that uses a non-default TrackTimecodeScale, the values of the Block's timecode are whatever they would be when normally storing the track with a default value for the TrackTimecodeScale.
 However, the data is interleaved a little differently.
-Data should be interleaved by its [Raw Timecode]({{site.baseurl}}/notes.html#raw-timecode) in the order handed back from the encoder.
+Data SHOULD be interleaved by its [Raw Timecode]({{site.baseurl}}/notes.html#raw-timecode) in the order handed back from the encoder.
 The Raw Timecode of a Block from a track using TrackTimecodeScale is calculated using:

 `(Block's Timecode + Cluster's Timecode) * TimecodeScale * TrackTimecodeScale `